Matt Silva (soccer)

-Matthew Silva (born March 28, 1991) is a Canadian professional soccer player who plays as a goalkeeper for Gibraltar National League club Bruno's Magpies.
+Matthew Manuel Silva (born March 28, 1991) is a Canadian professional soccer player who currently plays as a goalkeeper for and captains the Singapore Premier League club Tanjong Pagar United.

 College career

 Silva spent four years playing college soccer at Le Moyne College, where he was the starting keeper for the Dolphins.
 In his first season, he was named Northeast-10 Conference rookie of the year and would go on to earn conference all-star honours three times.

 Club career

-Semi-pro career
+Semi-prof career

 In 2010, Silva played in the USL Premier Development League with the Toronto Lynx, making seven appearances that season.

 In 2011, he played in the Canadian Soccer League with SC Toronto, before returning to the Lynx in 2012, where he made five appearances that season and seven the following season.

 In 2014, Silva played for North York Astros in the Canadian Soccer League.

-Philippines
+Kaya

-Silva signed his first professional contract with Kaya of the United Football League on January 21, 2015.
-That season, Kaya captured the UFL Cup, defeating Ceres in the final.
+Silva signed his first professional contract with Kaya of the United Football League on 21 January2015.
+In the same season, he helped Kaya to win the UFL Cup on 28 August defeating Ceres in the final.